pact-foundation/pact-python/CONTRIBUTING.md

 3. After cloning the repository, run `hatch shell` in the root of the repository.
 This will install all dependencies in a Python virtual environment and then ensure that the virtual environment is activated.
 You will also need to run `git submodule init` if you want to run tests, as Pact Python makes use of the Pact Compability Suite.

+4. Patch the compatibility suite by running `cd tests/v3/compatibility_suite && patch -p1 -d definition < definition-update.diff && cd -` in the root of the repository.

-4. To run tests, run `hatch run test` to make sure the test suite is working.
+5. To run tests, run `hatch run test` to make sure the test suite is working.
 You should also make sure the example works by running `hatch run example`.
 For the examples, you will have to make sure that you have Docker (or a suitable alternative) installed and running.

-5. If you want to run the tests against all supported Python versions, you can run `hatch run test:all`.
+6. If you want to run the tests against all supported Python versions, you can run `hatch run test:all`.

 ### Code Conventions